We should not let our fears hold us back from pursuing our hopes.

 Depending on your location, you likely have hundreds of galleries within a day’s drive.
 No matter what others say, nothing beats face-to-face presentations.
 Your success rate increases, you learn more, and you are more likely to get valuable feedback on rejections when you present your work in person.

-And should an emergency arise that requires you to retrieve your work quickly, a short drive is advantageous.
-You don’t need to complicate things with distance when you begin seeking art gallery representation.
+A short drive is advantageous if an emergency requires you to retrieve your work quickly.
+You don’t need to complicate things with distance when seeking art gallery representation.

-The next step is an online search for art galleries in a city, state, or region.
+The next step is to search online for art galleries in a city, state, or region.
 Be methodical and create a spreadsheet to document your findings.
 Share the workload.
-If you have an artist friend whose artwork is dissimilar, you can split the tasks and share the raw results leaving each other to refine the search as they need.
+If you have an artist friend whose artwork is dissimilar, you can split the tasks and share the raw results, leaving each other to refine the search as they need.

 Galleries aren’t hiding under rocks.
-If you can’t find them on the internet or figure out what you need to know about them, they aren’t worth your time.
-By keeping track of your findings, you will save time and effort to redo work later.
+They aren’t worth your time if you can’t find them online or figure out what you need to know about them.
+Keeping track of your findings will save time and effort in redoing work later.

-You’ll find local, regional, and national gallery directory publications available in galleries in every art district.
+Local, regional, and national gallery directory publications are available in galleries in every art district.
 You can also buy lists of art galleries broken down by location from direct mail list brokers.
-You can easily hire an assistant, or virtual assistant, to do this type of work for you.
+You can easily hire a virtual assistant to do this type of work for you.
 Don’t waste your valuable time on menial tasks that anyone can do.

 Use Referrals to Get Art Galleries to Show Your Work.

 Word-of-mouth recommendations are the best.
-When someone refers you and your art to a gallery, you have an edge.
-A personal endorsement gives you immediate credibility, which is what makes referrals golden.
-You start with trust built-in; it’s up to you to make it over the know and like hurdles that stand between you and getting into an art gallery.
+You have an edge when someone refers you and your art to a gallery.
+A personal endorsement gives you immediate credibility, which makes referrals golden.
+You start with built-in trust; it’s up to you to make it over the know and the hurdles between you and getting into an art gallery.

-Keep your eyes open for opportunity and your creative mind sharp to think of unique possibilities in making connections.
+Keep your eyes open for opportunities and your creative mind sharp to think of unique possibilities in making connections.
 For instance, it might be someone who knows someone who can help you.
-Two degrees of separation is always better than cold calling with no introduction.
-Be brave and confident and specific about what you want.
-Look for ways to reciprocate or do a favor in advance of asking for help from your connections.
+Two degrees of separation are always better than cold calling with no introduction.
+Be brave, confident, and specific about what you want.
+Look for ways to reciprocate or do a favor before asking for help from your connections.

 Start Local Whenever Possible.

-Use your research to avoid letting let opinions cloud the facts.
+Use your research to avoid letting opinions cloud the facts.
 There are a ton of galleries in Sedona, and some represent local artists.
 When you take unsubstantiated opinions as advice, you will miss viable chances of getting into galleries.
-If you are lucky, some of your nearby galleries may buy into the support local businesses movement.
+If you are lucky, some of your nearby galleries may buy into the support of the local business movement.

 Lead the Charge.
 Take the Publicity and Burnish Your Brand.

 You can start a campaign in your area to support local businesses and indie artists.
-Make signs and stickers, create a website, promote local business events.
+Make signs and stickers, create a website, and promote local business events.
 You don’t need to wait for approval from others.
 Just do it!
-People seeing someone taking charge for the greater good are going to take notice, including gallery owners.
+People who see someone taking charge of the greater good will take notice, including gallery owners.
 Make it part of your brand.
 A brand is what people say about you when they don’t remember your name.
 Your actions control their opinions.

 By spearheading such a movement, you embrace your local business community, including all retail art locations in the area.
-You’ll do good for their businesses that most will recognize and value.
+You’ll do good for their businesses, which most will recognize and value.
 When you push your message out to all local media, you gain the valuable byproduct of raising their awareness of you and your art.

 To Cold Call or Not Cold Call.

 It depends on who you ask if cold-calling galleries is effective.
-There are always some gallery owners who advise artists to never cold-call them.
-But others, such as my good friend, and well-known gallery owner Jason Horejs, who teaches artists through his Art Business Academy how to get into galleries, will tell you it is the best method.
+Some gallery owners advise artists never to cold-call them.
+But others, such as my good friend and well-known gallery owner Jason Horejs, who teaches artists through his Art Business Academy how to get into galleries, will tell you it is the best method.

 Jason encourages artists to darken his doorstep.
 With a lifetime in the gallery business and decades as a gallery owner, he speaks from experience.
-His father supported a family of nine children by finding galleries to sell his art by researching them first, then cold calling on them for representation.
+His father supported a family of nine children by finding galleries to sell his art, researching them first, and then cold-calling them for representation.

-I believe if your research shows a good fit, and you choose a slow time to approach and give a concise, confident presentation, you will have success despite what others advise.
-Carry in a tablet with your portfolio or a small original in your bag.
-Keep larger originals in your vehicle ready to bring in on invitation.
+I believe if your research shows a good fit, you choose a slow time to approach, and you give a concise, confident presentation, you will have success despite what others advise.
+Carry a tablet with your portfolio or a small original in your bag.
+Keep larger originals in your vehicle, ready to bring in on invitation.

 Pay Attention to Published Submission Policies.